Duration

 Program Mission

-The mission of the Architecture Program is to provide students with progressive experiential learning and process based designing through substantial enquiry and hands-on experiences of the built environment to pursue a professional career.
+The mission of the Architecture Program is to provide students with progressive experiential learning and process-based design through substantial inquiry and hands-on experiences in the built environment so that they can pursue a professional career.

 Program Description

-Bachelor of Architecture is a five-year program with main emphasis on the art and science of building design and construction.
-Wider issues like urban planning, landscape architecture, and environmental design are included in this program.
+The Bachelor of Architecture is a five-year program emphasizing the art and science of building design and construction.
+It also includes more comprehensive urban planning, landscape architecture, and environmental design issues.
 The program considers building function, local quality standards, and construction techniques.
 Additionally, social, cultural, and economic considerations make the program unique.
 The program also explores aesthetics, spatial design, structure systems, and finishing materials.

 Program Objectives

-• Practice architectural design process to create unique design solutions as professional architects.
+• Practice the architectural design process to create unique design solutions as professional architects.

 • Use the latest technology and techniques in architectural design.